 Analysis of the blood sample showed that two illegal substances were present in the client’s blood stream at the time of the police stop.

 In court, the attorney advised the defendant to plead not guilty and the case went to trial.
 The lawyer was able to successfully argue that a chemical analysis of the accused’s blood was not sufficient in proving that the substances detected in the blood sample impaired his or her ability to drive.
 The attorney also suggested the possibility that an underlying medical condition may have caused the defendant to drive erratically.

-As a result of the arguments posed in trial by the attorney from Weiland Upton, the Court found the defendant not guilty of DUI in Virginia.
+As a result of the arguments posed in trial by the attorney from The Weiland Firm, PLC, the Court found the defendant not guilty of DUI in Virginia.